 This is an example of a simple banner

-Are you using SharePoint 2019 in your company and wondering how to optimize its day-to-day management?
-Whether you’re a newly appointed site owner, IT manager, or simply looking to improve your collaborative platform’s organization, you’re in the right place.
-Between managing permissions, organizing content, and securing sensitive data, SharePoint can seem complex at first.
-However, with the right practices in place, managing an enterprise site becomes not only simple but also rewarding.
-In this article, we’ll explore concrete, proven strategies to transform your SharePoint site into a truly efficient and secure collaboration tool.
+You use SharePoint 2019 in your company and you’re wondering how to optimize its day-to-day management?
+Whether you’ve just been appointed as a site owner, you’re an IT manager, or you’re simply curious about improving the organization of your collaborative platform, you’re in the right place.
+Between permission management, content organization, and the security of sensitive data, SharePoint can seem complex at first.
+Yet, with the right best practices in place, managing a company site becomes not only simple, but also rewarding.
+In this article, we’ll explore together practical and proven strategies to turn your SharePoint site into a truly effective and secure collaboration tool.
 Whether your company has 20 or 2,000 employees, these practical tips will help you get the most out of your SharePoint 2019 investment.

-1. Understanding your SharePoint 2019 site owner role
+1. Understand your SharePoint 2019 site owner role

 6. Versioning: your safety net